-I choose a word to use as a mantra or guiding light during the year.
+Every year I choose a word to use as a mantra or guiding light during the year.
 It helps me remember how I want to feel and what I want to achieve.

-For example, In 2016 my word was “light.”
+For example, In four years ago my word was “light.”
 I wanted everything in my life to feel “light.”
 In other words, I wanted my weight to be literally light(er) and less than it currently was at the time of deciding on the word.
 I wanted my work at home business to be lighter in the sense that I wanted to cut out the unnecessary tasks that were weighing it down, not producing income and making me miserable.
 That’s when I developed the 5 Skills You Absolutely Need to Successfully Work From Home.
 I also wanted “lighter” relationships – focusing on the good ones and giving less attention to toxic relationships.
 Get the idea?

-For 2017 my word was growth and I used it to gauge that I was creating growth in all aspects of life – spiritual, family, personal development, business.
+Three years ago my word was growth and I used it to gauge that I was creating growth in all aspects of life – spiritual, family, personal development, business.

-In 2018 I wanted to lead with love, so my word was love.
+Last year I wanted to lead with love, so my word was love.
 Every decision I made was based on love – whether it be love for myself or love for my family, friends, business, passions.

 How to Choose a Word for the New Year